kcris/phenix-challenge/carrefour.dsi/phenix-challenge/readme.md

 The provided test data set was very small, thus impractical.

 A larger test data set was generated with a bash script (gentestdata.sh).
 This is probably still far from the real-world data volume (it's not clear for example how many distinct product types exist across all stores).
 However, the generated data provides a better testbed.
 I have generated about 1GB of csv data: 1200 stores, 10.000 products, 15.000 transactions (it took about 10 hours to generate this test data set using the attached bash script).
+Test data temporarily available online [here](https://we.tl/t-BhyP4aTxSX) - about 140 MB, compressed via 7z.

 Results on an average i7, 64 bit machine (using the generated test data):
 * the in memory repository: execution time about 20 seconds, 190 MB heap used, 1.7 MB stats generated